The bite: orthopedic perspectives

 1) The area receiving maximal compressive force responds to loads by deforming to distribute the compressive force onto a larger portion of the joint.
 In synovial joints, the progressively increasing resistance to loads is produced by a series of increasingly stiff layers of tissue - plastic lubricating film, fibrous articular covering, calcified cartilage, thin subchondral bone, trabeculae aligned to resist functional forces, and cortical bone.
 In the maxillo-mandibular joint, progressively increasing resistance to loads is produced by embedding each tooth in a sophisticated hydraulic shock absorbing system that allows it to move easily from its rest position over small distances in response to even light imposed loads.10 As a result, each tooth that comes under load shifts out of the way in order to distribute the load onto more teeth, and the collection of teeth gives the bite table resiliency like a big cushion.
 For example, during light closure in the center of the maxillo-mandibular joint, the load falls on the first molars and the premolars.
 More forceful closure depresses those teeth until the load is spread out to include the canines and the second molars.11

-3) Neuromuscular reflexes protect the articular surfaces of joints undergoing damage by increased resting tonus and decreased functional forces.
+3) Neuromuscular reflexes protect the articular surfaces of inflamed joints by increased resting tonus and decreased functional forces.
 In synovial joints, the muscles surrounding the joint react to noxious afferent signals from the joint capsule and ligament attachments.
 In the maxillo-mandibular joint, the muscles surrounding the joint (the jaw muscles) react to noxious afferent signals from the vast network of mechanoreceptors surrounding the tooth roots.

 4) Remodeling of the joint surfaces continuously maintains the goodness of fit between them.
 In synovial joints, the bony articular surfaces are remodeled by osteoblasts and osteoclasts.
 In the maxillo-mandibular joint, the bite tables are shaped by the adaptive shifting of teeth and their sockets, and the fit is refined by wear on the biting surfaces.